The Ultimate Balik Kampung Guide: Tips And Hacks

 Download the Setel app so you can pay for your fuel without getting out of your car.
 All you have to do is key in the petrol pump number and pay for the amount of petrol you need – it’s that easy!
 As of now, this app only works at Petronas.

-You also get a 10% cash back after three petrol purchases using Setel.
+You also get cash back with petrol purchases using Setel at selected stations.

 4) Keep your Waze on

 It is always best to plan ahead whenever the journey is a long one, particularly during major celebrations.
 With terrible traffic congestion, possible road accidents and high costs to be incurred, the trip back home can be very exhausting.